 5. Management Guidelines for women with abnormal cervical cytology

-6. Immunizing against HPV
+6. Immunising against HPV

 Year 4